Table of Contents

 ./install.sh

-3. Setup SWIRL:
+3. Set up SWIRL:

 python swirl.py setup

-4. If upgrading Galaxy UI, execute:
+4. If upgrading the Galaxy UI, run:

 ./install-ui.sh